o-jasper/storebin/readme.md

   boolean-arrays up so others can take those three one-byte cases.

-* (`6`) Tables *without* metatables. `f` is the length of the key-value table portion. then an uint getting the length of list items.
+* (`6`) Tables *without* metatables. `f` is the length of the key-value table portion. after that, an uint getting the length of list items.

-  That number of decodes(from the top, typed again) is done getting those elements.

-  Then `f` time getting the key, and then the value.(from the top, typed again)
+  Then the list items, the key entirely in sequence before the value items.

 * (`7`) Tables *with* metatables.
 Reads up the name; a uint length, and then that many bytes, *before* the reading of the (non-`f`) Poorly tested.